+Why Are Clinical Trials So Important?
 Clinical trials have become an essential part of modern medicine.
 These studies are used to evaluate the safety and effectiveness of a new drug or treatment before it is made available to the public.
 The clinical trial process involves testing a new medication or treatment in a small number of human volunteers rather than an entire population.

 This approach allows researchers to isolate any potential side effects and provide sufficient evidence for regulators and physicians.
 The purpose of these studies is to determine whether an intervention provides benefits that outweigh any risks.
-In this article, we explore clinical trials and why are clinical trials so important in the field of medicine.
+In this article, we explore clinical trials and why clinical trials are so important in the field of medicine.

 1. Improving the Quality of Healthcare